 NMC Rules and Regulations for Foreign Medical Graduates

-The National Medical Commission (NMC) was indeed constituted by an act of Parliament called the National Medical Commission Act, 2019.
-This act came into force on September 25, 2020, as per the gazette notification dated September 24, 2020.
-The NMC replaced the MCI and dissolved the temporary Board of Governors formed to oversee the NMC NEW RULES and implement reforms in medical education.
+The National Medical Commission Act, of 2019, a piece of legislation passed by Parliament, did create the National Medical Commission (NMC).
+According to a gazette notification published on September 24, 2020, this act became effective on September 25, 2020.
+The NMC replaced the MCI and dissolved the temporary Board of Governors formed to oversee the NMC’s new rules and implement reforms in medical education.

 The NMC is now responsible for regulating medical education, accreditation, and assessment of medical institutions, and setting standards for medical professionals in India.
 It aims to bring about significant reforms in medical education and improve the quality and accessibility of healthcare services in the country.